Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A. All recreation ordinances, rules, and regulations pertaining to citizens and participants will be published in the local papers annually.
 They shall also be given out to all participants in organized activities or programs sponsored by the town Recreation and Parks Department for one year.
 From the date of adoption they will be available at the town administration buildings, police station, and Recreation and Parks Department.
 All citizens or participants that are confronted with a recreation and parks ordinance violation charge shall be issued by hand or mailed all ordinance pertaining to the recreation and parks facilities.

-B. The Recreation & Parks Department staff, Fire Department and town administrators shall have the authority to aid the Police Department, and town administrators shall have the authority to aid the Police Department in informing citizens and supervising facilities in accordance with all ordinances pertaining to recreation and parks.
+B. The Recreation & Parks Department staff, Fire Department and town administrators shall have the authority to aid the Police Department in informing citizens and supervising facilities in accordance with all ordinances pertaining to recreation and parks.